 Planning is critical when making decisions.
 Otherwise, you risk making mistakes.
 Think through every aspect of the plan before implementation.
 Your stakeholders must know what to do when a problem arises.

 Having a plan becomes even more apparent when multiple initiatives are happening.
 In this case, you wouldn’t know whether one industry is working because another one might have already taken place.

 For your plan to go through, you must realize communication is vital in ensuring all stakeholders are well informed throughout the process.
 It’s not enough to educate stakeholders once.
 They must continue to receive information until the process is complete.

 If stakeholders aren’t kept up to date, they could lose interest or become overwhelmed by the constant updates.
 Remember that people don’t like surprises.
 No matter what the circumstances may be, most people would prefer to know ahead of time what is coming.
 Make sure that those affected can ask questions whenever they need to.
 Also, make sure these questions are answered.

 You want to build an excellent personal relationship with all key players involved.
-If you don't, you risk losing them later.
-When you do establish relationships, trust is far more likely to follow.
+If you don’t, you risk losing them later.
+When you establish relationships, trust will follow.
 And belief leads to collaboration.